spencercreer/burger/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 MVC Burgers is a virtual burger restaurant that allows users to make and devour burgers.
 This application demonstrates the MVC design pattern.
 It uses Node and MySQL to query and route data, and Handlebars to generate HTML.
-The application

 ## Table of Contents
 * [Links](#links)